Setup

 Once the project is created and the solution opens, you will see two projects in the Solution Explorer.

-ProjectGlue: This project contains the automatically generated glue code that is related to your project’s API.
-It is critical to the interop process, and it will be regenerated with each build.
-Therefore, do not modify or directly use this project.
-Any changes made here will be overwritten.
+ProjectName.Glue: This project contains the automatically generated glue code that is related to your C++ API.
+It's part of the interop process, and it will be regenerated with each build that trigger UnrealHeaderTool.

 Last updated